(02) 9192 1600

 Consultation

-The initial step in the facelift process is a comprehensive consultation with our highly experienced surgeon.
-During this meeting, your objectives, medical history, and facial anatomy will be evaluated.
-Our surgeon will conduct a thorough examination of your skin texture, elasticity, and facial structure, and may use computer imaging to visualize potential results.
-This consultation provides an excellent opportunity for you to express any concerns or queries you may have about the procedure.
+The initial step in the facelift process is a consultation with the surgeon.
+During this meeting, your goals, medical history, and facial anatomy will be reviewed.
+The surgeon will assess factors such as skin texture, elasticity, and facial structure, and may use imaging as part of the discussion.
+This consultation is also an opportunity to ask questions and discuss any concerns you may have about the procedure.

 Number and type of consultation